SpaceKittyCow/TickerCompression/README.md

 Ticker Stock Pricing Compression Module

-Used to compress JSON file from Polygon.io /v2/ticks/stocks/trades/{ticker} endpoint, though with some alteration could be used for any JSON that has some kind of mapping in it.
+Used to compress and decopress JSON file from Polygon.io /v2/ticks/stocks/trades/{ticker} endpoint, though with some alteration could be used for any JSON that has some kind of mapping in it.

--c JSON file location to compress
--d Compressed file location to decompress
--s Final file output location
+Sample call
+./polygon.io -a={apiKey} -d=14 -m=10 -y=2020